 Caissons or also known as cajones are structural elements that are used in the foundations of very large works, these can be up to 25 meters deep, this depends on the need of the project.
 Caissons are used to support a considerable weight or when the land where the construction is to be carried out does not have a great bearing capacity; In other words, with the construction of the Caissons, the structural conditions of the soil where it is going to be built improve considerably.

-In what situation are a Caisson used
+In what situation is a Caisson used

 Size of Caissons